spectrocloud/librarium/packages/docs/content/12-enterprise-version/02-deploying-an-enterprise-cluster.md

 5. Select the datacenter and the folder to be used for the enterprise cluster VMs.
 Select the desired compute cluster, resource pools, datastore, and network.
 For high availability purposes, you may choose to distribute the three VMs across multiple compute clusters.
 If this is desired, invoke the "Add Domain" option to enter multiple sets of properties.
 6. Add SSH Public key and optionally NTP servers and click "Confirm".
 7. The Enterprise cluster deployment will proceed through the following three steps:
-   * Deployment - A 3 node Kubernetes cluster is launched and Spectro Cloud Platform is deployed on it.
+   * Deployment - A 3 node Kubernetes cluster is launched and Palette Platform is deployed on it.
 This typically takes 10 mins.
    * Data Migration - Data from the installer VM is migrated to the newly created enterprise cluster.
    * Tenant Migration - If any tenants were created prior to the enterprise cluster migration, which would typically be the case if the system was used in the quick start mode initially, all those tenants, as well as the management of any such tenant clusters previously deployed, will be migrated to the enterprise cluster.
 8. Once Enterprise Cluster is fully deployed, the On-Prem System and Management Console should be accessed on this new cluster.
 The platform installer VM can be safely powered off at this point.